wagtail/wagtail/docs/reference/contrib/routablepage.rst

 The basics
 ==========

-To use ``RoutablePageMixin``, you need to make your class inherit from both :class:`wagtail.contrib.wagtailroutablepage.models.RoutablePageMixin` and :class:`wagtail.wagtailcore.models.Page`, then define some view methods and decorate them with ``wagtail.contrib.wagtailroutablepage.models.route``.
+To use ``RoutablePageMixin``, you need to make your class inherit from both :class:`wagtail.contrib.routablepage.models.RoutablePageMixin` and :class:`wagtail.wagtailcore.models.Page`, then define some view methods and decorate them with ``wagtail.contrib.routablepage.models.route``.

 Here's an example of an ``EventPage`` with three views:

 .. code-block:: python

     from wagtail.wagtailcore.models import Page
-    from wagtail.contrib.wagtailroutablepage.models import RoutablePageMixin, route
+    from wagtail.contrib.routablepage.models import RoutablePageMixin, route

     class EventPage(RoutablePageMixin, Page):